Pr1mary/pinned_todo/README.md

 # Pinned!
-Pinned! is a simple todo list app for android created
+Pinned! is a simple todo list app for android created with android studio